OneLittleRobot/ok-text-search/README.md

 A module for searching for text.
 Useful if you need to search a large piece of text for multiple strings.

 Don't know if it's the fastest but it's OK.
+It's quite small (3k uncompressed), doesn't have any dependencies so should work in the browser fine.
+It's worth checking if something like this is the best fit for you as with a low amount of phrases and a small piece of text to search indexOf is often faster.

 ```sh
 npm install ok-text-search